Komotokane/Website1/README.md

 About: We needed an "about" section because people might want to know what the theater program is about and why it's here.
 It is a more detailed look as what theater is.

-Contact info: just the number and email of those who help work on the shows. quick information if people want to contact the head of the plays.
+Contact info: Just the number and email of those who help work on the shows. quick information if people want to contact the head of the plays.

 Class schedule: A calendar for when and how long the get togethers are

-Play schedule: what plays are going on and when.
+Play schedule: What plays are going on and when.
 It also shows what type of play it is.
 It can be used for people who are more focused on watching the play

-Actor of the week: a highlight of our best actors. to act as a kind of reward ceremony like the oscars for each play.
+Actor of the week: A highlight of our best actors. to act as a kind of reward ceremony like the oscars for each play.